Set up a content creation flow (example)

 Before publishing it, Lisa wants to see what the respective piece of content will look like on the website.
 This can be accomplished by checking its preview.

 To make it even more straightforward, you can display preview directly in Kontent.
-Create a new content group (called, for example, Preview) and add there a custom element that will show the preview of the content item.
+Create a content group (called, for example, Preview) and add a custom element that will show the preview of the content item.
 This way, you’ll keep preview where the creative process happens!

 This was an example of how roles, workflow, regional content, and the content process can help you and your colleagues collaborate more easily on producing content.
 You can build upon the example shown here and tweak them to suit your own production flow.

 To learn more about the ins and outs of these necessary steps for configuration when using Kontent, check out the articles from the series: